herotc/hero-rotation/README.md

 It also means that you can improve the current APL by using the addon and report the issues you might encounter.
 I (Aethys) am one of the main Rogue theorycrafter and contributor to the SimulationCraft Rogue Module, both SimC APL and Addon Rotation are 100% synced.
 I use both tools to improve the APL and do Rogue Theorycrafting.

-## Link Github to wow directory
-You can make a link between your github directory and you wow addon directory for ease of use (You won't have to manually copy everytime you sync your Github rep).
-Open symlink.bat and modify the two vars (WoWRep and GHRep) to match you local setup.
-Make sure AethysRotation's directory don't already exist as it will not override them.
-Finally, launch symlink.bat

 ## Special Thanks
 - [SimulationCraft](http://simulationcraft.org/) for everything the project gives to the whole WoW Community.
 - [KutiKuti](https://github.com/Kutikuti) & [Nia](https://github.com/Nianel) for their support to the project.